-For project managers who are looking for other software alternatives to Microsoft Project, this article, Top 3 Software Alternatives to Microsoft Project Online, provide suggestions.
+For project managers who are looking for other software alternatives to Microsoft Project, this Top 3 Software Alternatives to Microsoft Project Online article provide suggestions.

 The Pros and Advantages of Microsoft Project

-- It has great reliability and support.
-Because Microsoft is the most reputable software company in the world, reliable support is provided to its users.
-In fact, third party support services are already available for this software.
+- Customer support.
+Microsoft as a reputable software company provides reliable support to its users.
+Partners, consultants, and third party support services are available for this software.

 - Flexibility.
 Microsoft Project management software is flexible enough for other purposes such as a roadmapping tool or for financial management.
 The deployment options as on-premise or cloud-based solution also provides teams and companies more choices to fit particular user requirements.